cctakaso/simpleFileUploader/README.md

 # simpleFileUploader
-simple uploader for image or text or binary others file.
+simple javascript file uploader for image or text or binary others files.

 ##how to use
 ```